EthiopiaCiatGit/SCSFR/README.md

     e) csv_path - the path of the csv file

 #### 1.4 fetchElevation.R

-#### - Used to download elevation data and calculate slope, aspect, topographic position index, topographic ruggedness index and landform.
+- Used to download elevation data and calculate slope, aspect, topographic position index, topographic ruggedness index and landform.

-**arguments**
+- arguments

     a) aoi - an area of interest mostly a shapefile

     b) aoi_path - the path of the area of interest

 ## 2. Steps to be taken

-#### - fetchElevetion and fetchTerraClim.R can be executed arbitrarily.
-However FetchSoilGRIDS.R & converSoilGRIDS.R
-should be executed in their order before the prevoius scripts.
+fetchElevetion and fetchTerraClim.R can be executed arbitrarily.
+However FetchSoilGRIDS.R & converSoilGRIDS.R should be executed in their order before the prevoius scripts.

 ## 3. Requirements

-#### - All the required packages should be installed before using the scripts.
+- All the required packages should be installed before using the scripts.
 In addition GDAL (Geospatial Data Abstraction Library)should be installed for dwonloading soil covariates. wcs_version ="VERSION=2.0.1" works for gdal >=2.3.
-#### - Install AIO and ClimateR for downloading climate covariates using below commands
+- Install AIO and ClimateR for downloading climate covariates using below commands

       remotes::install_github("mikejohnson51/AOI")
       remotes::install_github("mikejohnson51/climateR")

 ## 4. Examples
 #### i. fetchSoilGRID.R